Hristo-Boyadzhiev/Memory-cards/README.md

 **Winning Condition:**

 The goal of the game is to uncover all pairs of cards with matching images.
 When all pairs are uncovered, the game ends, displaying the achieved time as well as the player's best time.
 Additionally, a "New Game" button appears, allowing the player to start a new game.

+### Usage

+To run the game:

+Type in the terminal

+cd memory-cards

+npm start